The 5 Best Christian Books of All Time

 For Non-Christians

 1. Knowledge about Christianity.
 Christian books expose the beliefs and practices of Christianity.
-It is a good way for non-Christians to know more about this religion.
+They are a good way for non-Christians to learn more about this religion.

-2. Examine theories behind Christianity.
-Christian books present the ideology behind Christianity.
-It is a good way for non-Christians to analyze the Christian worldview.
+2. Examine the theories behind Christianity.
+Christian books present the ideology behind Christianity, which is a good way for non-Christians to analyze the Christian worldview.

 3. Understand Christians and their actions and choices.
 Reading Christian books is a good way to know the stand of Christianity on different issues.